stewpend0us/csim2/README.md

 ## composing blocks
 `src/block_system.c` is intended to simplify the composition of multiple blocks into a new block.
-Unlike a standard block, block systems do not have a physics function or state (at least not one that you need to worry about).
-Instead the state is made up of all of the child block states and you have to implement an `update_child_inputs_function` (see `src/block_system.h).
+Unlike a standard block, block systems do not have a physics function (at least not one that you need to worry about) or state.
+Instead the state is made up of all of the child block states and you have to implement an `update_child_inputs_function` (see `src/block_system.h`).
 The update child inputs function is where the wiring between blocks happens.
 The following block diagram is implemented in `example/block_system.c`:

               _____________________________________________________